telerik/xaml-docs/controls/radgridview/troubleshooting/performance.md

 * As of __Q1 2012 SP1__ you have the option to disable the Telerik StyleManager and to style the controls using Implicit Styles.
 There are a number of benefits of using implicit styles over the Telerik StyleManager.
 For more information, please refer to this [help article]({%slug styling-apperance-implicit-styles-overview%}).

-* As of __Q3 2012__ a __new rendering mode of RadGridView - Flat__ is available.
+* As of __Q3 2012__ a __new rendering mode - Flat__ is available.
 When you set Flat mode, the control will render rows one below other.
 This leads to a very good perfromance when there is grouping on several levels defined and a lot of data is populated.
 You can also refer to the [Grouping Modes]({%slug gridview-grouping-groupingmodes%}) article.

 * __DataLoadMode="Asynchronous"__ - using this mode is not recommended, it leads to potential problems.
 Please do not use it.

-* __Degraded performance with Windows8, Windows8Touch and Office2013 Themes__ - you can consider applying the lightweight templates in order to speed up the performance of RadGridView.
+* __Degraded performance with Windows8, Windows8Touch and Office2013 Themes__ - you can consider applying the lightweight templates in order to speed up the performance.
 Please check [this detailed article]({%slug gridview-overview-lightweight-template%}), which explain the purpose of these styles.

 * __TouchManager__ -  another optimization would be to __disable Touch Support__.
 You can refer to the [Touch Support]({%slug touch-support%}) article.